Mission statement

 Lieutenant Jeffrey Budzynowski started at the Macomb County Sheriff’s Office in 1996 as a corrections officer.
 He was promoted to deputy sheriff in 1999 where he was initially assigned to road patrol then moving to the traffic bureau and motor unit.
 In 2003, he was assigned to the County of Macomb Sheriff’s Enforcement Team (conspiracy and narcotics).
 In 2006, Lt.
 Budzynowski was promoted to sergeant 1 and assigned to the detective bureau.
 In 2007, he supervised a Tri-County Task Force which included officers from the Oakland County Sheriff’s Office, Wayne County Sheriff’s Office, MDOC, and the U.S. Marshals.
 During this time, he was deputized as a U.S. Marshal task force officer.
 In 2011, Lt.
 Budzynowski was promoted to sergeant and assigned to the Sheriff’s Enforcement Team where he supervised the Fugitive Apprehension and Narcotics Divisions.

 Throughout Lt.
-Budzynowski’s career, he has served on the Macomb County SWAT (2001 – present).
+Budzynowski’s career, he has served on the Macomb County SWAT team from 2001 to 2021.
 He held various positions on the team as entry team operator, explosive breacher and assistant team leader.
-In 2015, he was named the SWAT commander and holds this position to date.
+In 2015, he was named the SWAT commander and held this position for six years.

 Lt.
 Budzynowski is a graduate of Macomb Community College (criminal justice) and Macomb Regional Police Academy.
 He has attended Wayne State University and completed Northwestern University School of Police Staff and Command in 2017.